elmohaya/Investigata-a-data-set/README.md

 This step is related to asking questions that are of practical concerns as an attempt to solve real-life problems.

 ### Visualization & Conclusion
-In this step of analyzing the data set, we will visualize the results and try to answer the proposed questions in the previous step.
+In this step of analyzing the data set, we will visualize the results and try to answer the proposed questions in the previous steps.

 _ِNote: In some cases on step may be missing or they might not be applied in the same order._